Exploitation

 Jasher 25:12-13

-And the sons of Ephah were Methach, Meshar, Avi and Tzanua.
+The sons of Ephah were Methach, Meshar, Avi, and Tzanua.

-The sons of Abida were Chur, Melud, Kerury, Molchi.
+The sons of Abida were Chur, Melud, Kerury, and Molchi.

-These are the names of the Midianites according to their families; and afterward the families of Midian spread throughout the land of Midian.
+These were the names of the Midianites by their families, and later the families of Midian spread throughout the land of Midian.

 The dwellings of the children of Jokshan and Midian